Electrochemical oxidative C(sp3)–H azolation of lactams under mild conditions†

 Lactam-containing structural compounds are ubiquitous in drugs and biomolecules.
-An electrochemical oxidative direct C(sp3)-H azolation of lactams has been reported under metal catalyst free and external oxidant free conditions.
-This electrochemical C(sp3)-H/N-H coupling is characterized by its broad substrate scope of azoles and lactams, mild conditions at room temperature.
+An electrochemical oxidative direct C(sp3)–H azolation of lactams has been reported under metal catalyst-free and external chemical oxidant-free conditions.
+This electrochemical C(sp3)–H/N–H coupling is characterized by its broad substrate scope of azoles and lactams under mild conditions at room temperature.
 Mechanistic studies suggested that the reaction possibly involves a radical process.
 Moreover, the site selectivity can be explained by DFT calculations.
-More meaningfully, a gram-scale synthesis method of flow electrochemistry was performed to demonstrate the scaled-up applicability of this transformation.
+More meaningfully, a gram-scale synthesis method of flow electrochemistry was employed to show the scaled-up applicability of this transformation.